EBZebra/docs/edge/source/guide/configreference.md

 	<KeepAlive value="1"/>

 ## usedwforscanning
 **Applies only to Android**.
 Controls whether to 'use DataWedge (DW) for scanning' or to go through [Enterprise Browser APIs](../api/barcode).
-Additional settings adjustments may be required to use this tag.
+Additional settings adjustments might be required to use this tag.
 Please refer to the [DataWedge Usage Guide](../guide/datawedge) for important details about DataWedge configuration and potential conflicts with Enterprise Browser.

 **Possible Values**